 Cowpeas (Vigna unguiculata)

-Also called: southern peas, blackeye peas, crowder peas
+Also called: southern peas, blackeye peas, crowder peas, cow peas

 Type: summer annual legume